asfadmin/Discovery-SearchAPI-v3/README.md

 sam local start-api --env-vars local-env-vars.conf
 ```

+If you haven't done so, you'll have to pull the `asf_search` repo to the root of this project (and switch to the `cs.searchapi-v3-edits` branch if it's not merged yet).

+Once that branch is merged, we can remove the local install from the dockerfile and delete the local repo.
+This helps with developing against asf_search until then.

 ## Deploy the sample application

 To use the SAM CLI, you need the following tools.